U.S. Nonimmigrant Visa Lawyer

 - Temporary Protected Status (TPS)

-There are a few different types of visas that are considered “dual intent” visas, where a non-immigrant intending to immigrate can visit the U.S. while not immigrating at the time of the visit.
-Dual intent visas allow non-immigrants to visit the U.S. while still having the option to apply for a green card in the future.
-With a dual intent visa, non-immigrants can enter the U.S. even while their green card is being processed.
-Below are non-immigrant visas with dual intent:
+There are a few different types of visas that are considered “dual intent” visas, where a nonimmigrant intending to immigrate can visit the U.S. while not immigrating at the time of the visit.
+A dual intent visa allows a nonimmigrant to visit the U.S. while they still have the option to apply for a green card in the future.
+With a dual intent visa, a nonimmigrant can enter the U.S. even while their green card is being processed.
+Below are nonimmigrant visas with dual intent.

-If you’re looking to work temporarily for a company based in the United States, you can apply for an H-1B visa.
-H-1B visas are meant for labor and employment purposes for highly-educated foreign nationals with an intent to work temporarily in the U.S. The U.S. government sets a cap on the number of H-1B visas administered each year, making them somewhat difficult to come by.
+If you’re looking to work temporarily for a company based in the United States, then you can apply for an H-1B visa.
+H-1B visas are meant for labor and employment purposes for highly educated foreign nationals with an intent to work temporarily in the U.S. The U.S. government sets a cap on the number of H-1B visas administered each year, making them somewhat difficult to come by.

 To obtain an H-1B visa, your employer will have to file a petition for you to qualify as a nonimmigrant worker.
-Types of workers who can be eligible include individuals in a specialty occupation that requires a bachelor’s degree or equivalent, workers involved in research projects administered by the U.S. Department of Defense, and fashion models.
+Types of workers who can be eligible include individuals in specialty occupations that require a bachelor’s degree or equivalent, workers involved in research projects administered by the U.S. Department of Defense, and fashion models.

-If you’re looking to obtain temporary work in the U.S., a Consumer Law Group non-immigrant visa lawyer can help ensure you file a successful application.
+If you’re looking to obtain temporary work in the U.S., one of our nonimmigrant visa lawyers at Consumer Law Group can help ensure that you file a successful application.

-Employees working for a multinational company with an affiliate, subsidiary, or joint venture partner in the U.S. can apply for an L Visa.
-L Visas allow foreign nationals in an executive or managerial role, or one with specialized knowledge, to transfer to the U.S. for a set period of time.
+An employee working for a multinational company with an affiliate, subsidiary or joint venture partner in the U.S. can apply for an L visa.
+It allows a foreign national in an executive or managerial role or with specialized knowledge to transfer to the U.S. for a set period of time.

-Non-immigrants demonstrating extraordinary ability in business, athletics, art, science, and education can come to the U.S. temporarily with an O Visa.
-O Visas allow nonimmigrants to live and work in the U.S., as long as they demonstrate extraordinary ability, which can be proven by receiving a majorly internationally recognized award like a Nobel Prize, or by documenting their abilities and achievements in an exclusive association, publication, or employment role in a highly-regarded company.
+A nonimmigrant demonstrating extraordinary ability in business, athletics, art, science or education can come to the U.S. temporarily with an O visa.
+O visas allow nonimmigrants to live and work in the U.S. as long as they demonstrate extraordinary abilities, which can be proven if they’ve received a major internationally recognized award, like a Nobel Prize, or there’s documentation of their abilities and achievements in exclusive associations, publications or employment roles in highly regarded companies.

-Athletes and performing artists, such as musicians, bands, and circus performers, can apply for a P Visa to temporarily visit and work in the U.S. Groups can apply for a P Visa, or each member can apply separately, but not both.
-To apply, your employer must submit Form I-129 to the USCIS, along with the supporting documents, to the branch in the area you intend to perform.
+Athletes and performing artists, such as musicians, bands and circus performers, can apply for P visas to temporarily visit and work in the U.S. Groups can apply for a P visa, or each member can apply separately, but not both.
+To apply, your employer must submit Form I-129 and the supporting documents to the branch of USCIS that’s in the area you intend to perform.

 - A: Diplomatic, Ambassadors